The Web address of this article is

 science fiction, unattainable in real life.
 (Do you agree?)

-Living from a false self probably does not
+Living from false selves probably does not

 mean you have a "multiple personality."A common nervousreaction